The Xometry app works best with JavaScript enabled!

 The use of specialized labor can be traced all the way back to ancient Greece.
 However, the most obvious examples of special manufacturing processes for mass production were first seen in the textile industry in 18th-century England whereby increasing the width of weaving textiles resulted in a higher rate of production.

-18th-century England marked the beginning of the Industrial Revolution in which mass production was first used on a large scale.
 One key development that led to the use of mass production was the use of James Watt’s improved steam engine which replaced humans and animals as an energy source.
-This improvement to the harnessing of steam energy allowed for the use of heavy machinery in production on a mass scale.
+This allowed for the use of heavy machinery in production on a mass scale.

 In more recent history, Henry Ford is recognized as the first person to use a moving assembly line for mass production.
 The use of a moving assembly line meant that workers had specialized jobs.
 This reduces the time taken for workers to move from one task to another; instead, they repeat one job continuously.
 This style of production allowed Ford to keep up with customer demands while keeping costs low.
 As a result, the Ford Model T is one of the best-selling cars of all time, with 16.5 million sales.